Biography

 I’m the Academic Director for English Literature at PACE and I teach across all our literature courses, both online and in-person.
 I started my teaching career at the University of Greenwich after completing my BA in English at the University of Oxford and a PhD at Royal Holloway, University of London.
 I joined PACE in 2011 and became a Fellow of Murray Edwards College in 2012.

-My particular interests lie in contemporary fiction, literary theory and ecocriticism, children's literature and thinking about how literature reflects and shapes urban life.
-In 2016, I was elected a Fellow of the English Association and now sit on their Fellowship Committee.
-That’s a part of my work I really enjoy, because the English Association is committed to supporting and advocating for English as a subject in schools, universities and wider cultural life.
+I teach literature from 1830 to the present day and my particular research interests lie in contemporary fiction, ecocriticism, children's literature, and thinking about how literature represents urban life.
+In 2016, I was elected a Fellow of the English Association which supports and advocates for English as an important subject in schools, universities and wider cultural life.
 I really believe in the value of reading and writing for everyone, no matter what stage of life you're at or what brought you back to study.
-Contact with great ideas, moving stories, knotty problems, humour, tragedy - all the things we find in poetry, drama and novels, sharpens your thinking and enriches everyday life.
+Contact with great ideas, moving stories, knotty problems, humour, tragedy - all the things we find in poetry, drama and novels - sharpens your thinking and enriches everyday life.

 Research topics